made2591/quantum/README.md

-# quantum
+# QEXP

-Some first exercises using OPENQASM 2.0.
+This repo contains first qasm experiment using OPENQASM 2.0.